kenneymyers/brainware/readme.md

 # Additional Things I Would Do

 I would paginate the results of the database query before displaying it to the user.
 I would also most likely provide a scope factory to control the context once more CRUD operations were added to the underlying services.
+I would also add unit tests for the services to make sure that they are functioning properly.
+I would not add any other unit tests.

 # Questions